FabricMC/fabric-docs/contributing.md

 ### Local Setup {#local}

 If you want to preview your work locally before opening a PR, you can set up a copy of the project locally.
-You'll need [Git](https://git-scm.com/), [Node.js](https://nodejs.org/), and [pnpm](https://pnpm.io/).
+You'll need [Git](https://git-scm.com/), [Node.js 22+](https://nodejs.org/), and [pnpm](https://pnpm.io/).

-If you already have [forked the repository](#label-new-content), you can clone your fork on your system:
+Assuming you've already [forked the repository](#label-new-content), you can clone your fork on your system:

 ```sh
 # Replace [YOUR-USERNAME] with your GitHub username